 Building #41331 on Fort Huachuca celebrated 100 years!

-American Southwest Credit Union’s Fort Huachuca Branch currently operates in Building #41331 on Fort Huachuca and there is something extra special about this building this year……it is turning 100 years old!
+American Southwest Credit Union’s Fort Huachuca Branch currently operates in Building #41331 on Fort Huachuca and there is something extra special about this building, this year……it is turned 100 years old!

 Built in 1917, as a radio station, the historical photographs show that the building also functioned as a Western Union Telegraph Office at the time.
 The steel radio towers were dismantled between 1942 and 1945 when scrap iron was in high demand during WWII.
 In the early 1950s it was briefly operated as a Baptist Mission church before becoming a bank operated by First National Bank of Arizona.

 By the way – Did you know that American Southwest Credit Union’s first location was on Fort Huachuca and known as Huachuca Federal Credit Union?
-Yep, click here for more history on ASCU and keep watching for more info!
+Yep!